Identity and Access Management Framework: A Complete Guide

 AI/ML-driven anomaly detection

 User behavior patterns are analyzed by machine learning algorithms to look for anomalies that indicate potential security threats.
-Advanced analytics examines elements of subtle behavioural change that other technologies may miss, such as changes in access patterns over time that indicate a potential compromise of an account.
+Advanced analytics examines subtle behavioral changes that other technologies may miss, such as changes in access patterns over time that indicate a potential compromise of an account.
+Predictive analytics aids the ability to be preventive by identifying users who require an increased level of scrutiny, based on risks and behavioral patterns.

 Contextual & Just-In-Time Access